AryanAAB/MicroGrid/ReadMe.md

   - Participants see a **direct economic return from generating surplus energy**, making investments in rooftop solar and other renewable energies more attractive.
   - This creates a **positive feedback loop**: more local generation → more local trading → more economic benefits.
 - **Reduced Grid Dependency and Infrastructure Costs**
-  - By satisfying local demand with local generation, over time, the system **reduces peak load on the grid**.
+  - By satisfying local demand with local generation, the system **reduces peak load on the grid** over time.
   - **Less reliance on grid energy** can reduce costs for both utilities and consumers.

 ## Fairness in NetP2P Energy Trading